baetyl/baetyl/docs/guides/Config-interpretation.md

     crop: flag which indicates whether image will be cropped after resize or not.
   after:
     function:
-      name: [MUST] The name of the function that processes the message, should be included in the following functions list.
+      name: [MUST] The name of the function that handle the inference result.
 functions:
   - name: [MUST] The function name, must be unique in the function list.
-    address: GRPC Server address, <host>:<port>, such as `function-manager:50051`
+    address: The function manager/server address, <host>:<port>, such as `function-manager:50051`
     message:
       length:
         max: The default value is `4m`, means the maximum message length allowed for function instances to be received and publish.